Downlink/test/Readme.md

   console.log('result:', result);

-  // set GPIO input as resource
+  // Set GPIO input as resource using pin 11 and 13 device.setGpio({mode:'input', pin:[11, 13]});

+  // or

-  device.setGpio({mode:'input', pin:[11, 13]}, function(err, gpio){
+  // Set GPIO input w/ a callback argument device.setGpio({mode:'input', pin:[11, 13]}, function(err, gpio){
     if(err) return console.error('setGpio input error:', err.message);

+    // the gpio object will return a pin and a state property
-    console.log('input pin', gpio.pin, 'state', gpio.state);
+    // you can use for any customized logic console.log('input pin', gpio.pin, 'state', gpio.state);
     // you can provide additional custom logic here });